urban-study/iron-hong.github.io/_posts/2019-05-20-path-planning.md

 								ref_vel += .224;
 							}
 ```
-- Udacity instructor alluded to utilize the following to determine the next lane change from the walkthrough video clip:
+- I had conversation with Udacity instructor.
+Here is the summary to take into account in order to determine the next lane change:
-1. (good) cost function per lane (or finite state machine) to determine lane change better or stay in the lane.Hybrid A* is not a recommended method to determine the optimum lane.
+1. Consider a (good) cost function per lane (or finite state machine) to determine lane change better or stay in the lane.Hybrid A* is not a recommended method to determine the optimum lane.
-2. Try to look into 5 second in the future to find what the best lane would be.
+2. Try to estimate traffic condition 5 seconds ahead to find what the best path would be.
+Look for behavioral planning quiz/ Gaussian Naive classifier as a reference to determine where to be in the future.
-3. smoothing the path is done via spline function.
+3. Smoothing the path following is done via spline function.
-4. look for behavioral planning quiz/ Gaussian Naive classifier as a reference to determine where to be in the future.
-5. Utilize Frenet coordinates, path smoothing via spline, then finite state machine to consider what maneuver the driver should take.
+4. Utilize Frenet coordinates, path smoothing via spline, then finite state machine to consider what maneuver the driver should take.
-6. Try to look for helper function which is not used in main.cpp during walkthrough to see if how it can be useful for the lane change.
+5. Try to look for helper function which is not used in main.cpp during walkthrough to see if how it can be useful for the lane change.

 ## Skill gap
 1. Finite State Machine (FSM)
 2. Cost function
 3. How to utilize Finite State Machine (FSM) (or cost function) for lane change maneuver when necessary.

 ## Work flow (after picking up some ideas from [Udacity's course material](https://www.youtube.com/watch?v=7sI3VHFPP0w&feature=youtu.be)):